semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 Based on the composition provided by the logs, you may be able to determine if your repository is modular.
 If so, you can try scanning the components separately.

-Interfile analysis still applies in the smaller scope assuming the modules are disparate.
+[<i class="fa-regular fa-file-lines"></i> Interfile analysis](/docs/semgrep-code/semgrep-pro-engine-intro/#types-of-semgrep-pro-engine-analysis) still applies in the smaller scope assuming the modules are disparate.

 ### Scanning schedule